Graphic Design ~ Illustration

 But...one day a forest fire ripped over the mountain burning up our house, and then burning down into the valley, burning up the retreat center and on through the town and beyond.

 Everything we owned was gone.
 Everything.
 Except my iMac which was at the Apple store for a "once in it's lifetime" repair as just the right time... the day the Valley Fire burned down our home!
 Bella Blue Designs files were saved.
 Much of my 20 years of digital art was spared.
 The backup drives at home had burned as had all my printed art and portfolio, but the computer was safe in the repair shop of the Apple store.
-(Cloud backup, folks, absolutely cloud backup!)
+(Absolutely - cloud backup!)

 For about 6 months my husband and I lugged the giant imac around with us from one temporary home to another.
 It became an icon of sorts and still is.